Asti: French and Savoyard domination

 With the exception of several brief periods under Visconti, Montferrat and Sforza rule, Asti remained under Valois control; it eventually became a direct subject of the French Crown.
 The situation changed in the early 16th century, during the wars between Charles V and Francis I of France.
 In 1526 it was besieged in vain by Charles' condottiero Fabrizio Maramaldo.
-Three years later, the Treaty of Cambrai assigned Asti to the German emperor, who in turn gave it to the viceroy of Naples Charles de Lannoy.
-After the death of the latter, Charles included it in Beatrice of Portugal's dowry, when she married Charles III of Savoy.
+Three years later, Asti was conveyed as a result of the Treaty of Cambrai to the Holy Roman Empire by which it was ruled until 1531 when Emperor Charles V gave the territory as a fiefdom to his cousin Beatrice of Portugal, Duchess of Savoy.
+Later at the time of Beatrice's death in 1538, Asti was inherited by her son and included on the Savoys' heritage.

 Asti was one of the main Savoyard strongholds in later wars.
 In 1616, besieged by the Spanish governor of Milan, it was defended by Duke Charles Emmanuel I himself.
 In 1630–31, the city suffered a high mortality rate from an outbreak of the plague.
 Some years later Asti was conquered by the Spanish, although Savoy regained the city in 1643.
 Another unsuccessful Spanish siege occurred in 1650.
 In November 1703, during the War of Spanish Succession, Asti fell to France again; it was reconquered in 1705 by Victor Amadeus II.
 In 1745 French troops invaded the city once more, but it was liberated the following year.

 In 1797 the Astigiani, enraged by the continuous military campaigns and by their resulting poor economic situation, revolted against the Savoyard government.
 On July 28 the Repubblica Astese was declared.
 However, it was suppressed only two days later.
 The revolutionary chiefs were arrested and executed.
 The following year the Savoyards were expelled from Piedmont by the French revolutionary army, and Asti was occupied by general Montrichard.
 After a short reversal, the French returned after the victory at Marengo (1800) near to Alessandra.
-Napoleon himself visited Asti on April 29, 1805, but was received rather coldly by the citizens.
+Napoleon himself visited Asti on 29 April 1805, but was received rather coldly by the citizens.
 The city was demoted and incorporated with Alessandra under the department of Marengo.
 After the end of the French empire, Asti returned to Piedmont in 1814; the city followed Piedmontese history until the unification of Italy in 1861.

 Geography

 Climate

 Asti has a continental climate which is moderated by the proximity of the Mediterranean sea: its winters are warmer, and its summers cooler than Turin.
-Rain falls mostly during the spring and autumn; during the hottest months rain is less common, but stronger when it does occur, usually in thunderstorms.
+Rain falls mostly during the spring and autumn; during the hottest months, rain is less common, but stronger when it does occur, usually in thunderstorms.
 During November and December in particular, the town of Asti can be prone to fog, which is less common in the higher-altitude areas that surround it.